nette-intellij/intellij-neon/README.md

 * code completion
 * ... more to come

+## Install

+Open project in *IntelliJ IDEA* as a *Plugin project*, go to *Build* -> *Prepare for deployment* and install in your PHP Storm.
+This plugin is not yet stable, therefore there is no binary file for download yet.
+Stay tuned.

 ## Development

 This plugin is in its early development phase, it's not complete at all and it will contain many bugs!